Death and state funeral of the Duke of Wellington: Lying in state

 The ceremonial marshal's batons, bestowed on Wellington by the allied nations of the Sixth Coalition, which were displayed at the lying in state.

 At 6 pm the evening of 10 November, Wellington's coffin was taken by hearse in a torchlight procession to Deal railway station, escorted by the Rifle Brigade and with minute guns being fired from Walmer, Deal and Sandown Castles.
 The funeral train reached Bricklayers Arms railway station in Southwark at 12.30 am, from where the hearse was escorted by a squadron of the Life Guards to the Royal Hospital Chelsea, where the Duke was to lie in state; the coffin was placed in the Great Hall at 3 am.
 The hall had previously been draped with black cloth to resemble a large tent and was lit only by candles, mounted on four rows of large candelabras.
-At the far end of the hall, the coffin, covered in red velvet, was mounted on a dias under a black canopy, surrounded by twelve more candelabras and the Duke's batons.
+At the far end of the hall, the coffin, covered in red velvet, was mounted on a dais under a black canopy, surrounded by twelve more candelabras and the Duke's batons.
 The coffin was guarded by Yeomen of the Guard and Grenadier Guards, with reversed arms.

 Before the hall was opened to the public, it was visited by Queen Victoria, along with Albert and their children; the Queen was overcome with emotion and had to be assisted out.
 After the Chelsea Pensioners had been allowed to pay their respects, many of whom had served under Wellington, followed by parties of Guards and some local schools, the public were admitted.
 The queue stretched back as far as Ebury Square near Victoria Station and entailed a wait of up to five and a half hours.
 Such were the crowds that two women, Sarah Bean and Charlotte Cooke, were crushed to death on 13 November.

 On 17 November, the hall closed at 5 pm.
 The Metropolitan Police estimated the number of visitors on the final day at 55,800.
 The total number over the five days was estimated at almost half a million.
 Shortly after 9 pm, a hearse escorted by Life Guards arrived to transfer the coffin to Horse Guards.
 On the same day, heavy rain combined with a storm surge in the River Thames caused record flooding in parts of London, an event that became known as "the Duke of Wellington’s Flood".